ashfrench/killer-sudoko/README.md

 The way you can listen to any updates for a grid will return any CellUpdates which all have a unique ID, so you can check which have been processed already.

+I will try to make optimisations that I think can be added from [LibreSudoku][18]

 ```kotlin
 import kotlinx.serialization.Serializable